-Delhi police seals AAP councilor Tahir Hussain's factory in Khajoori Khas
+Delhi violence: AAP suspends Tahir Hussain after FIR filed against him for IB staffer murder

+The case registered in Dayalpur police station and Delhi Police's Crime Branch will investigate the matter further.

+Aam Aadmi Party (AAP) has suspended Councilor Tahir Hussain from the primary membership of the party.

-New Delhi, Feb 27: The Delhi police has sealed a factory belonging to Aam Aadmi Party (AAP) councilor Tahir Hussain in North East Delhi.
+Meanwhile, the Delhi police has sealed a factory belonging to Aam Aadmi Party (AAP) councilor Tahir Hussain in North East Delhi.
 The factory is located in Khajoori Khas.

 Tahir Hussain is under fire after videos emerged where tens of people can be seen on his house's rooftop and hurling stones and petrol bombs during the riots in North East Delhi.